scientific-python/spatch/docs/source/design_choices.md

 Context managers are safe way to manage options for users at runtime.
 This is _not_ strictly needed for type dispatching, because we could just choose the right version implicitly based on what the user passed.
-(Although there are reasons where you may want it, see below.)

 But it is needed for backend selection.
 There could be a fast, but imprecise, backend and the user should possibly use it only for a specific part of their code.

-Context managers serve this use-case very nicely.
+Context managers simply serve this use-case nicely, quickly, and locally.

 #### Why not a namespace for explicit dispatching?

-Based off NEP 37, the Array API for example dispatches once and then the user has an `xp` namespace they can pass around.
+Based on ideas from NEP 37, the Array API for example dispatches once and then the user has an `xp` namespace they can pass around.
 That is great!

 But it is not targeted to end-users.
 An end-users should write: